suoglu/Queue-Management-System/README.md

 ---

 ### Simulation
-Designed system was successfully simulated using [`sim.v`](https://github.com/suoglu/Queue-Management-System/blob/master/Simulation/sim.v) file, which is included in the repository. [`sim.v`](https://github.com/suoglu/Queue-Management-System/blob/master/Simulation/sim.v) file contains a short scenario, which I try to cover all possible situations.  **Important note:** For system to work properly at simulation [`Counters.v`](https://github.com/suoglu/Queue-Management-System/blob/master/Sources/Counters.v) file should be edited as commented on line 8 and 65.
+Designed system was successfully simulated using [`sim.v`](https://github.com/suoglu/Queue-Management-System/blob/master/Simulation/sim.v) file, which is included in the repository. [`sim.v`](https://github.com/suoglu/Queue-Management-System/blob/master/Simulation/sim.v) file contains a short scenario, which I try to cover all possible situations.
+**Important note:** For system to work properly at simulation [`Counters.v`](https://github.com/suoglu/Queue-Management-System/blob/master/Sources/Counters.v) file should be edited as commented on line 8 and 65.

 ---

 ### Using design (Implementation)
-Design can be implemented on [Digilent Basys 3](https://reference.digilentinc.com/reference/programmable-logic/basys-3/reference-manual) FPGA using verilog files in the [Sources](https://github.com/suoglu/Queue-Management-System/tree/master/Sources) folder and provided constrains file, [`cons.xdc`](https://github.com/suoglu/Queue-Management-System/blob/master/Constrains/cons.xdc).  **Important note:** System is desgined and tested for 100MHz clock frequency, for other clock frequencies files
+Design can be implemented on [Digilent Basys 3](https://reference.digilentinc.com/reference/programmable-logic/basys-3/reference-manual) FPGA using verilog files in the [Sources](https://github.com/suoglu/Queue-Management-System/tree/master/Sources) folder and provided constrains file, [`cons.xdc`](https://github.com/suoglu/Queue-Management-System/blob/master/Constrains/cons.xdc).
+**Important note:** System is desgined and tested for 100MHz clock frequency, for other clock frequencies files [`Counters.v`](https://github.com/suoglu/Queue-Management-System/blob/master/Sources/Counters.v) and [`ssd.v`](https://github.com/suoglu/Queue-Management-System/blob/master/Sources/ssd.v) should be edited as commented.
+**Important note:** In the Reference Manual pin numbers for seven segment displays are assigned wrong.
+(At least this was the case for me).
+A fixed it by reversing assignment order. (e.g. in Reference Manual a assigned to W7 and g assigned to U7 how ever at [`cons.xdc`](https://github.com/suoglu/Queue-Management-System/blob/master/Constrains/cons.xdc) a assigned to U7 and g assigned to W7)

+---